eBay/jsonpipe/README.md

 To use jsonpipe, the server should

 1. Emit the [Transfer-Encoding: chunked](http://en.wikipedia.org/wiki/Chunked_transfer_encoding) HTTP header
 2. The JSON reponses should be separated by the delimiter `\n\n` (double new line character).
 Instead of processing the JSON on every chunk, jsonpipe waits for the delimiter and then processes.
 The server should always ensure there is a valid JSON object between the delimiter.
-The reasoning behind this is that even when a chunk has an invalid JSON (which is very likely), the JSON processing would not break and wait for the next delimiter.
+The reasoning behind this is, even when a chunk has an invalid JSON (which is very likely), the JSON processing would not break and wait for the next delimiter.
 A sample JSON response shown below
 ```JSON
     {
         "id": 12345,